ncatlab/nlab-content/pages/1/7/1/2/2171/content.md

 This is the inverse of the first 3-braid we saw.

 There are useful [[group presentations]] of the braid groups.
-Here it is.
-We will return later to the interpretation of the generators and relations in terms of diagrams.
+We will return later to the interpretation of the [[generators and relations]] in terms of diagrams.

 ##A presentation of $Br_{n+1}$